-At the end of the 10-week experience, the same raters complete the Teacher Candidate competencies evaluation.
+At the end of the student teaching experience, the same raters complete the TPE evaluation.
 A minimum score of 2.75 is required for passing the course.

-Should a Student Teacher receive a disposition evaluation with a total score below 2.0, or a score of 1 (unacceptable) on any single disposition item, or is otherwise dismissed from their placement by school personnel and/or the University Supervisor, the Department (e.g., Fieldwork Coordinator, Department Chair) will collect information from relevant individuals (e.g., Student Teacher, Master Teacher, Supervisor, Administrator) to assess the rationale and fairness of the decision.
-The Department will then determine whether to (a) issue a NC and program removal, (b) issue a NC and develop a Candidate Improvement Plan (CIP), or (c) replace the Teacher Candidate and develop a CIP.
-Two NCs in Directed Teaching will result in the Teacher Candidate being removed from the program.
+Should a Student Teacher receive a disposition evaluation with a total score below 2.0, or a score of 1 (unacceptable) on any single disposition item, or is otherwise dismissed from their placement by school personnel and/or the University Supervisor, the Department (e.g., Fieldwork Coordinator, Department Chair) will collect information from relevant individuals (e.g., Student Teacher, Mentor Teacher, Supervisor, Administrator) to assess the rationale and fairness of the decision.
+The Department will then determine whether to (a) issue a NC and program removal, (b) issue a NC and develop a Candidate Improvement Plan (CIP), or (c) re-place the Teacher Candidate and develop a CIP.
+Two NCs in Student Teaching will result in the Teacher Candidate being removed from the program.

-Student Teachers should keep in mind that as a guest in the Master Teacher's classroom, the Master Teacher may dismiss the Student Teacher from the classroom upon demonstration of any unprofessional, unacceptable behavior that is viewed as being a disruption to the functioning of the classroom.
+Student Teachers should keep in mind that as a guest in the Mentor Teacher's classroom, the Mentor Teacher may dismiss the Student Teacher from the classroom upon demonstration of any unprofessional, unacceptable behavior that is viewed as being a disruption to the functioning of the classroom.